Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/timer.md

 ### Solution #2 - Decompiling with JADX-GUI

-A more sofisticated solution is to decompile the APK-file with [Jadx-GUI](https://github.com/skylot/jadx) and study the code.
+A more sofisticated solution is to decompile the APK-file with [Jadx-GUI](https://github.com/skylot/jadx) and study the decompiled code.

-Since the APK-file contains a lot of files the easiest way to find the flag is to use the 'Text search' feature.
+Since the APK-file contains a lot of files, the fastest way to find the flag is to use the 'Text search' feature.
 It is available both in the Navigation-menu and as a button on the tool bar.

 In this case, searching for `picoCTF` just gives you one hit, in `com.example.timer.BuildConfig`